 Disabling a plugin is a reversible operation in that the plugin can later be re-enabled.
 Deleting a plugin however cannot be undone.
 Its results are permanent.
 Specifically, all of the resources and type definitions that are deleted cannot be restored.
 Proceed with caution when deleting a plugin.

-Plugin deletion is a two-step process.
+Plugin deletion is a three-step process.
 The first part happens synchronously when the user submits the deletion request from the UI.
 This part is intended to run quickly so that control is returned back to the user as quickly as possible.
 In the first step the plugin, all resource types from the plugin, and all resources of those types are marked deleted.
 Once a plugin, resource type, or resource is marked deleted, it is effectively deleted from the user's perspective.
 A resource type or resource that has been marked deleted is not accessible from the UI or from the CLI.

 The second step is done asynchronously as part of a scheduled job because it can potentially be a time-consuming operation.
 The scheduled job performs the resource type deletion which includes all of the associated meta data definitions such as metric definitions, operation definitions, and configuration definitions.

 The third step is the actual removal of the plugin from the database.
 This happens only once all the resource types of the plugin are removed and all the RHQ servers in the HA cluster have acknowledged they know about plugin deletion.
 The acknowledgement is needed to prevent a "race condition" where one server would delete the plugin from the database and the other server, seeing the plugin still on its file system and not in the database would think it was new and installed it (again).